sudheermuthyala/AWS/aws-glue/README.md

 ```
 When do you use aws glue  ?
 ```
-- To build a Data warehouse to organize,cleanse,validate,and formate data
+- To build a Data warehouse to organize,cleanse,validate,and formate data. you can
 ```